Array Functions

 every (array $array, callable $predicate)bool

-Tests whether all elements in the array pass the test implemented by the provided function, which has the signature function ($value, $key, array $array): bool.
+Tests whether all elements in the array pass the test implemented by the provided $predicate function with the signature function ($value, $key, array $array): bool.

 $array = [1, 30, 39, 29, 10, 13];